 This BEng(Hons) will meet, in part, the academic requirements for registration as a Chartered Engineer (CEng).
 It will also automatically meet the academic requirements for registration as an Incorporated Engineer (IEng).

-This course will give you the opportunity to test your theories and develop engineering skills in our well-equipped laboratories, where you will:
+Test your theories and develop engineering skills in our well-equipped laboratories.

-- carry out stress analysis experimentation in our statics lab or consider movement-based problems in our dynamics lab
+Carry out stress analysis experimentation in our statics lab or consider moving based problems in our dynamics lab.

-- investigate heat transfer and engine performance, using specialist equipment
+Experiment with industry-ready electro-mechanical machines and investigate heat transfer and engine performance using specialist equipment.

-- learn how to complete Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD) and Computer Aided Design (CAD) on our workstations, which are equipped with industry standard software.
+Learn how to undertake finite element analysis (FEA), computational fluid dynamics (CFD) and computer-aided design (CAD) on our workstations equipped with industry standard software.

 Careers / Further study